spatie/laravel-options/README.md

 ); // A lot of times within your code base
 ```

-You can implement `Selectable` on a model (or any PHP class) which will automatically convert a model into an option with the correct fields:
+You can implement `Selectable` on a model (or any PHP class), which will automatically convert a model into an option with the correct fields:

 ```php
 class Wizard extends Model implements Selectable